GetDKAN/dkan_dataset_paragraphs/README.md

 ## Extending Available Metadata Bundles

 Utilizing the [Paragraphs](https://www.drupal.org/project/paragraphs) module, this module's feature holds the **"field_metadata_extended"** field base and creates the field instance on the **Dataset** content type when the module is enabled.
-This allows admin UI overridding of the field settings without conflicting with dkan feature modules.
+This allows admin UI overridding of the field settings without conflicting with DKAN feature modules.

 Additional "Paragraph" bundles can be added to provide additional metadata fields and the Dataset content type's "Extended Metadata" field settings can be edited to select which bundles are available when adding new Datasets.
 By default, all bundles are available.